Geographical Location Codes

 |ID||The unique Bing Ads system identifier for the location.|

 Note: If this field itself contains commas the enclosed data will be surrounded by quotes, but you should not use the quotes when setting a location target bid.
-For example Seattle, Seattle-Tacoma, WA WA US is a valid code that could be used as the value for the
+For example Seattle, Seattle-Tacoma, WA WA US is a valid city code.

 |Display Name||The optional name that you can use to display the locations data, for example to users of your application.
 Vertical bars are used to separate the location components from most to least specific.
 For example given Seattle|Washington|United States the most specific component is the city of Seattle within the state of Washington of the United States.|